Vincent71399/Protocol_Audit_Reports/README.md

 3. **Manually Review**: Line-by-line analysis.
 4. **Reporting & Recommendations**: Documenting findings, risk assessments, and remediation suggestions.

+## Report Format
+all reports are in PDF format

 ## Report Structure
 Each audit report follows a consistent format:
 - **Introduction**: Overview of the protocol and scope of the audit.